Timor-Leste: Economy

 This poverty belies significant wealth in terms of natural resources, which at the time of independence had per capita value equivalent to the wealth of an upper-middle income country.
-Over half of this was in oil, and over a quarter natural gas.
+Over half of this was in oil, and over a quarter in natural gas.
 The Timor-Leste Petroleum Fund was established in 2005 to turn these non-renewable resources into a more sustainable form of wealth.
 From 2005 to 2021, $23 billion earned from oil sales has entered the fund. $8 billion has been generated from investments, while $12 billion has been spent.
 A decrease in oil and gas reserves led to decreasing HDI beginning in 2010.
 Eighty per cent of government spending comes from this fund, which as of 2021 had $19 billion, 10 times greater than the size of the national budget.
 As oil income has decreased, the fund is at risk of being exhausted.
 Withdrawals have exceeded sustainable levels almost every year since 2009.
 Resources within the Bayu-Undan field are expected to soon run out, while extracting those within the so far undeveloped Greater Sunrise field has proven technically and politically challenging.
 Remaining potential reserves are also losing value as oil and gas become less favoured sources of energy.

 The country's economy is dependent on government spending and, to a lesser extent, assistance from foreign donors.
 Government spending decreased beginning in 2012, which had knock-on effects in the private sector over the following years.
 The government and its state-owned oil company often invest in large private projects.
 Decreasing government spending was matched with a decrease in GDP growth.
 After the petroleum fund, the second largest source of government income is taxes.
 Tax revenue is less than 8% of GDP, lower than many other countries in the region and with similarly sized economies.
-Other government income comes from 23 "autonomous agencies", which include port authorities, infrastructure companies, and the National University of East Timor.
+Other government income comes from 23 "autonomous agencies", which include port authorities, infrastructure companies, and the National University of Timor-Leste.
 Overall, government spending remains among the highest in the world, although investment into education, health, and water infrastructure is negligible.